Type SK / Zero Optik Canon “Dream Set” / TLS Canon Rangefinder

 The TLS and Zero Optik sets use the more exotic Canon 50mm f0.95 “Dream Lens.”
 This lens received its nickname because of the dreamy character it delivers when shot wide open.
 Stop down, and the lens delivers sharper and less extreme results.
 The “Dream Lens” flares much bigger and more beautifully than the Type SK 50mm.
 Worth noting, the “Dream Lens” is actually a better match to the 35mm in regard to bokeh and fall off.

 The other big optical differences are with the 25mm and/or 28mm lenses in each set.
-The Zero Optik 28mm is an Accura 28mm f2.8.
+The Zero Optik 28mm uses a vintage 28mm f2.8.
 It was chosen because its color, contrast, sharpness, bokeh and flares, are a very good match to the rest of the set.
-The original Canon Rangefinder 25mm and 28mm are also slow lenses AND they don’t have anywhere near as beautiful character as the Canon 35mm, 50mm, 85mm, 100mm, or the Accura 28mm.
-We feel the Accura 28mm is actually a better match.
+The original Canon Rangefinder 25mm and 28mm are also slow lenses AND they don’t have anywhere near as beautiful character as the Canon 35mm, 50mm, 85mm, 100mm, or the Zero Optik 28mm.
+We feel the Zero Optik 28mm is a great match.
 The down side, it’s very slow at T3.6.

 The Type SK 25mm and 28mm and TLS 25mm and 28mm have advantages over the Zero Optik 28mm.
-Both the Type SK and TLS 25mm are based on the Canon 35mm f1.5, with additional optics added to achieve a wider field of view.
-The advantage is that they are a very fast f1.5 and since they are based on the 35mm f1.5, they share that lens’ character.
+Both the Type SK and TLS 25mm and 28mm are based on faster Canon primes, with additional optics added to achieve a wider field of view.
+The advantage is that they are fast and since they are based on Canon primes from the same era, they share the character of those lenses.
 The lenses have more dramatic fall off out to the edges.

-The SK and TLS 25mm lenses are very similar in performance and character, but there are subtle differences.
-The Type SK uses more modern optics, with modern multi-coated glass.
-The TLS 25mm is OFG’s own optical recipe, and uses 100% vintage optics with single-layer coatings, and therefore flare character is a better match to the rest of the set with the TLS 25mm.
+The SK and TLS 25mm and 28mm lenses are very similar in performance and character, but there are subtle differences.
+The Type SKs uses more modern optics, with modern multi-coated glass.
+The TLS 25mm and 28mm are OFG’s own optical recipes, and uses 100% vintage optics with single-layer coatings, and therefore flare character is a better match to the rest of the set with the TLS 25mm.
 The TLS 25mm also has slightly better sensor coverage.
-The TLS 25mm is a little sharper than the Type SK, and has slightly less fall off.
+The TLS 25mm is sharper than the Type SK, and has less fall off.
 Other than that, they are very similar.

 THE MOUNTS